huaweicloud/cloudide-plugin-api/docs/modules/_index_d_._plugin_.workspace.md

 files change on disk, e.g triggered by another application, or when using the [`workspace.fs`](#FileSystem)-api.

-*Note 2:* When this event is fired, edits to files thare are being created cannot be applied.
+*Note 2:* When this event is fired, edits to files that are are being created cannot be applied.

 ___